Automattic/wp-calypso/packages/composite-checkout/README.md

 The `registerStore` function on the [#defaultRegistry](default registry).
 Don't use this if you create a custom registry.

-### formatValueForCurrency

-Takes two arguments, a currency string and an integer string and returns the locale-specific string displayValue.
-For example, the arguments (`USD`, `6000`) would return the string `$60.00`.

 ### useAllPaymentMethods

 A React Hook that will return an array of all payment method objects.
 See `usePaymentMethod()`, which returns the active object only.
 Only works within [CheckoutProvider](#CheckoutProvider).